ayrin21/asft/README.md

 # ASFT: Autonomous Self-supervised Fine-Tuning for Turbulence-Degraded OCR

 Official implementation of **Autonomous Self-supervised Fine-Tuning (ASFT)** applied to `Qwen2.5-VL-3B-Instruct` for OCR on atmospheric turbulence-blurred book covers.
+In **qwen3b2-5-autonomous-qlora.ipynb** File you can see the Run file perfectly.

 ## Dataset Link in Kaggle